-Internal audit is independent of the activities that it audits, in order to ensure unbiased judgements and impartial advice to the Hiscox Ltd Audit Committees and to management.
+Internal audit is independent of the activities that it audits, in order to ensure unbiased judgements and impartial advice to the Group's Audit Committees (including the HSA Audit and Risk Committee) and to management.
 In order to ensure this independence and objectivity, the internal audit team members report directly to the Head of Group Internal Audit, who reports directly to the Chair of the Hiscox Group Audit Committee.
+Internal Audit also adheres to the Chartered Institute of Internal Auditors' Code of Ethics.
 Where internal audit is unable to provide independent and objective assurance in a particular circumstance, a third party or parties with the requisite expertise may be engaged.